 That utility work is scheduled to begin at the end of the 2017 calendar year, according to Lauren Zucker, the associate vice president for New Haven affairs and University properties.
 Major construction will start after Commencement in the summer of 2018.

-During the post-Commencement stage, the University will construct a three-story addition to Commons in the moat area between the north wall of the complex and the Grove Street sidewalk.
+As for the post-Commencement stage of the project, the University will construct a three-story addition to Commons in the moat area between the north wall of the complex and the Grove Street sidewalk.
 Its facade will consist of limestone and glass, with architectural details designed to match the appearance of the original building.

 Commons has suffered significant wear and tear since it was built in 1901 to celebrate the University’s bicentennial.
 Next year, scaffolding will cover the north, south and west sides of the building.
 Woolsey Hall and Grove Street will remain open, but the parking area adjacent to the project on Grove Street will not be available.